Reliable data communication, finally within reach

 The name Flash Connectivity Group probably doesn’t ring a bell.
 This will not be the case with Flash Private Mobile Networks, 2WAY and, to a lesser extent, the still young start-up PrioCom.
 All three are involved in business and mission-critical communication solutions.
 They are connected via the umbrella Flash Connectivity Group.
 Flash Connectivity Group (FCG) …

-Five wins: the Motorola Empower Circle Award 2020!
+Seven wins: the Motorola Empower Circle Award 2021!

 Flash Private Mobile Networks has won the Motorola Empower Circle Award for the fifth time.
 We are proud and honoured to accept this prestigious award.
-The programme was launched in 2011, and in its 10th year, we are now among the top 50 Sales Performers out of 7500 Motorola partners worldwide for the 5th time.
-Connecting, committing …
+The programme was launched in 2011, and in its 11th year, we are now among the top 50 Sales Performers out of 7500 Motorola partners worldwide for the 7th time.
+Connecting, …

 In the spotlight: Angelique Adriaans